Dr.ir. A.P. (Bram) van den Eijnden

 - Multiscale finite element modelling of hydromechanical behaviour of soils and rocks

 - Reliable Dykes: Reliability-Based Geomechanical Assessment Tools for Dykes and Embankments in Delta Areas

 - SOFTTOP: Investigating heterogeneous soft top soils for wave propagation, cyclic degradation and liquefaction potential

-Bram is a postdoc in the Geo-Engineering section, combining teaching activities with research related to numerical modelling, geotechnical uncertainty quantification and geotechnical reliability.
+Bram is Assistant Professor of Geotechnical Uncertainty in the Geo-Engineering Section.
+His research is related to numerical modelling of the behaviour of heterogeneous soils, geotechnical uncertainty quantification and geotechnical reliability.

 Bram’s main research topics are: